inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/helpful-hints-and-tips.rst

 .. image:: /static/socialisation/inasafe_content.jpg

-The website will be updated shortly with a new theme and logo.
-The content of this manual  (InaSAFE socialisation training manual) will also be found on the website in weeks to come.
+The content of this manual  (|project_name| socialisation training manual) will also be found on the website in weeks to come.

 Frequently Asked Questions
 --------------------------